 This has got to be some kind of joke.

 One of the guys more responsible than not for the uninformed public’s impression of the Bible—namely that it is a completely invented late artifact of little historical value for the periods it ostensibly covers—now notices one of the side effects of this is a complete and utter lack of interest in being told this, and so the field is shrinking.
 What sane person would study or fund such a self-cannibalizing field of study?
 Meanwhile, Bible programs in religious institutions are thriving, or, I should say, religiously-motivated Bible programs in such institutions are thriving.
-Those programs in religious institutions which ape the perceived “critical scholarship” of the moment are likewise shrinking, judging from anecdotal evidence.
+Those programs in religious institutions which ape critical scholarship of the moment are likewise shrinking, judging from anecdotal evidence.
 People are simply not interested in that approach.